qcxiaoshuai-snake/myblogresource/README.md

 ```

 # Have fun ^_^

-Please [Star](https://github.com/YenYuHsuan/hexo-theme-beantech) this Project if you like it!
-[Follow](https://github.com/YenYuHsuan) would also be appreciated!
+Please <a class="github-button" href="https://github.com/huweihuang/hexo-theme-huweihuang" data-icon="octicon-star" aria-label="Star huweihuang/hexo-theme-huweihuang on GitHub">Star</a> this Project if you like it! <a class="github-button" href="https://github.com/huweihuang" aria-label="Follow @huweihuang on GitHub">Follow</a> would also be appreciated!
 Peace!